Innovation-Pioneers/website/src/dictionary/products/en/liquid-organic-descaler-4-pieces.md

       water directly with bare hands/skin while soaking parts.
 Never touch solution when concentrated or diluted with bare hands/skin.
 With every appliance, check manufacturers instructions of the appliance before descaling.
-Ecozone is not responsible for damage to appliances caused by misuse of this product.
+Lag6a is not responsible for damage to appliances caused by misuse of this product.
 When soaking parts always check the materials of the object are suitable to be exposed to the ingredients in this product.
 highlights: